-Localized surveys allow you to send a CX survey in English, French, Spanish, German and Portuguese and merge all results for analysis.
+Localized surveys allow you to send a CX survey in English, Chinese, Dutch, French, German, Portuguese and Spanish, merging all results for analysis.
 When adding localization to surveys, you'll design the survey in English, designate the languages available for the survey, and upload translations for your custom questions and email message.

 Adding Localization to a survey